Thank you for your request. A member of our team will be in contact soon.

 Ultrasound is being used to image mostly solid soft organs such as liver, kidneys, uterus and ovaries, muscles and blood vessels and babies in the womb.
 It has, however, limited value in organs such as lungs, bone, stomach and bowel/colon.

-Ultrasound images are black and white but colour Doppler is being used to evaluate organ blood flow and blood vessels and this is what the red and blue colours on the screen are.
+The scan images are black and white but colour Doppler is being used to evaluate organ blood flow and blood vessels and this is what the red and blue colours on the screen are.

 Ultrasound is used for a wide variety of scans, including: